-A cross-sectional study was conducted among 200 diabetic patients diagnosed with Type 1 Diabetes Mellitus (T1D) (n = 100) and Type 2 Diabetes Mellitus (T2D) (n = 100) from January 2022 to December 2023 at the endocrinology and diabetes department of Madinah Hospital, Saudi Arabia.
+A cross-sectional study was conducted among 200 diabetic patients diagnosed with T1D (n = 100) and T2D (n = 100) between January 2022 and December 2023 at the endocrinology and diabetes department of Madinah Hospital, Saudi Arabia.
 Ethical approval was obtained from the Institutional Review Board (IRB) of the General Directorate of Health Affairs in Madinah (Project Numbers: IRB22-046 and IRB022-22).